microsoft/ignite-learning-paths/ops/ops40/README.md

 In this demo, an Azure Resource Manager template is examined, updated, and deployed.

-### Examine a simple template
+**Examine a simple template**

 A simple template named `simple-tempalte.json` can be found under the demos directory.
 Take a quick walk through the template, highlighting these items.

 - The four sections of the template [(parameters, variables, resources, and outputs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)

-### Deploy more complex template
+**Deploy more complex template**

 A more complex template named `azuredeploy.json` can also be found in the demos directory.

-First, show the already created Tailwind Traders resources in the Azure portal.
+1. First, show the already created Tailwind Traders resources in the Azure portal.
+Make note that only a single storage account exists.

-Deploy the template with the following command making sure that the resource group names match.
+2. Deploy the template with the following command making sure that the resource group names match.

 ```
 az group deployment create --resource-group tailwind-production --template-file ops/ops40/demos/arm_template/azuredeploy.json
 ```

-Open up the Azure portal and show that the deployment is occurring and that the only affected resource is the storage account being added.
+3. Open up the Azure portal and show that the deployment is occurring and that the only affected resource is the storage account being added.

 ## Teardown instructions